Movable-Antenna Enhanced Multiuser Communication via Antenna Position Optimization: Introduction

-Recently, movable antenna (MA) was proposed as a new solution to break the above fundamental limitations of FPA systems \cite{zhu2022MAmodel, ma2022MAmimo}.
-Specifically, an MA is connected to the radio frequency (RF) chain via a flexible cable and it can be moved in a spatial region with the aid of a driver.
-The implementation of an MA system is similar to the widely explored distributed antenna systems \cite{Castanheira2010distri,Heath2013Acurrent,Cui2019greend}, but the former employs much shorter connecting cables as the size of spatial region for antenna moving is in the order of several to tens of wavelengths only \cite{Zhuravlev2015experi,Basbug2017design}.
-Thus, an MA can be fast deployed to the position with more favorable channel conditions for improving the communication performance between the transmitter (Tx) and receiver (Rx).
-Compared to conventional FPA systems, the MA-enabled communication systems have some appealing advantages \cite{zhu2022MAmodel, ma2022MAmimo}.
+For wireless communication systems, an MA can be fast deployed to the position with more favorable channel conditions for improving the communication performance between the transmitter (Tx) and receiver (Rx).
+Compared to conventional FPA systems, the MA-enabled communication systems have some appealing advantages \cite{zhu2022MAmodel, ma2022MAmimo,zhu2023MAMag}.
 First, the MA systems can reap the full diversity in the given spatial region.
 Different from conventional FPAs which undergo random and uncontrolled channel fading, the MAs at Tx and/or Rx can be deployed at positions that achieve the highest channel gain between Tx and Rx.
 As such, the small-scale fading of the channel in the spatial domain is fully exploited to increase the signal-to-noise ratio (SNR) at the Rx.
 Second, the MA systems can provide interference mitigation gain.
 Due to the capability of flexible movement, the MA at Rx can be deployed at the position which experiences a deep fading channel with the interference source.
 Thus, the signal-to-interference-plus-noise ratio (SINR) at Rx can be significantly increased by leveraging the spatial DoFs even without multiple antennas.
 Third, the MA-enabled MIMO systems can achieve higher spatial multiplexing rate.
 By optimizing the positions of multiple MAs, the channel matrix between Tx and Rx can be reshaped such that the MIMO capacity is maximized.